Welcome to the East Belfast Historical Society

 East Belfast was the birthplace of the author C.S.Lewis and later the world famous footballer, George Best, and the singer Van Morrison.
 It is now home to the Northern Ireland Assembly which meets in the fine Parliament Buildings at Stormont.

 To help make this website better fit for purpose, we are in the process of carrying out some changes.
-One outcome of this is that several of the pages on the menu bar are currently inaccessible; new pages will be created to replace these.
 Thank you for your patience and understanding while we undertake this work.

 the Charities Commission for Northern Ireland NIC 103307